 She won the case against Secretary of Defense Donald Rumsfeld and the U.S. Department of Defense, on the grounds that the military's dress policy violates McSally's constitutional rights to equal protection and the freedoms of religion and speech.

-McSally, now a Republican Congresswoman, quickly points out that the oath for a military officer - to support and defend the Constitution against all enemies, foreign and domestic - is the same for a member of Congress.
+McSally, now a Republican congresswoman, quickly points out that the oath for a military officer -- to support and defend the Constitution against all enemies, foreign and domestic -- is the same for a member of Congress.

 Sgt.
-Leigh Ann Hester Iraq War
+Leigh Ann Hester

-Sgt.
-Leigh Ann Hester of the 617th Military Police Company, a National Guard unit out of Richmond, Ky., is the first woman to receive the Silver Star since World War II for exceptional valor.
-Hester's squad was shadowing a supply convoy March 20, 2005 when anti-Iraqi fighters ambushed the convoy.
+Hester, of the 617th Military Police Company, a National Guard unit out of Richmond, Kentucky, is the first woman to receive the Silver Star since World War II for exceptional valor.
+Hester's squad was shadowing a supply convoy on March 20, 2005, when anti-Iraqi fighters ambushed the convoy.
 The squad moved to the side of the road, flanking the insurgents and cutting off their escape route.